devsecfranklin/1337-Noms-The-Hacker-Cookbook/hacker_cookbook/templates/sides/dis0wn-Whiskey_Cranberry_Brussel_Sprouts/dis0wn-Whiskey_Cranberry_Brussel_Sprouts.md

 ### Frozen (quick option)

-a.
-Nuke 'em as directed on the package.
+- Nuke 'em as directed on the package.
-b.
-Melt helf the butter in frying pan or wok
+- Melt helf the butter in frying pan or wok
-c.
-Increase heat to Medium and add sprouts.
+- Increase heat to Medium and add sprouts.
 Too much heat will burn the butter.
-d.
-Let them brown a little on the outside then proceed to step 2.
+- Let them brown a little on the outside then proceed to step 2.

 ### Fresh (tasty option)

-a.
-Cut sprouts in half and place them on a baking sheet with cut side up.
+- Cut sprouts in half and place them on a baking sheet with cut side up.
 Cover with foil for easy cleanup.
-b.
-Drizzle olive oil over each and sprinkle with a light layer of salt.
+- Drizzle olive oil over each and sprinkle with a light layer of salt.
-c.
-Bake @ 400F for 20-30 min.
+- Bake @ 400F for 20-30 min.
 Add more time (~10min) if you like them crispy!
-d.
-Melt half the butter in a frying pan or wok on Low-Medium heat.
+- Melt half the butter in a frying pan or wok on Low-Medium heat.
 Too much heat will burn the butter.
-e.
-Add the sprouts and proceed to Step 2.
+- Add the sprouts and proceed to Step 2.

 1. Add brown sugar, dried cranberries, and remaining 2 tbps of butter.
 2. Stir on Low-Medium heat until all the brown sugar has disolved.